SamWSoftware/PythonRustJsPerfTest/rust/rustTestResults.md

 ![Rust Single Thread](../images/RustSingleThread.png "Rust Single Thread")

-This means that you're not completing the same amount of work, therefore it is pointless comparing them.
+This means that the lambda is not completing the same amount of work as the other languages, therefore it is unreasonable to be comparing them.

 ## New Code

 This new code adds a for loop to ensure the calculation is completed 25 time.
 The number of loops and the value counted up to are both variablised so to prevent pre-calculation.
+There probably are better ways to do this but this was the only way I knew to compare equivilent processes.

 ### 512 MB